jbush001/NyuziToolchain/README.md

     sudo apt-get install libxml2-dev cmake gcc g++ python bison flex zlib1g-dev

 On MacOS, I'd recommend installing a package manager like MacPorts (https://www.macports.org/) to install/upgrade these.
-Most of the libraries should already be installed by default, but Apple likes their command line utilities... finely aged, so many will be out of date and won't work.
+Most of the libraries should already be installed by default, but Apple likes their command line utilities... finely aged... so many will be out of date and won't work.

 ### Compiling